 Nowadays, a wall-mounted television is as integral to a living room as, say, a coffee table or ridiculously cozy couch.
 But, while you might love the look and practicality of a mounted television—this design hack is practicality begging for a Netflix marathon—figuring out how to do so is easier said than done.

-That’s exactly what I realized when I received my 65-inch television from VIZIO.
-You see, my apartment has a mantel that could perfectly frame a mounted television.
-But what if I did it wrong?
-One false move and my living room can turn into a complete design disaster.
-Or, even worse, it could cost my boyfriend and I our entire security deposit.
-And I have a feeling I’m not the only one who’s had this internal debate.
+That’s exactly what you might have realized when you received your 65-inch television.
+Sure, your apartment has a mantel that can perfectly frame a mounted television, but what if you do it wrong?
+One false move and your living room might turn into a complete design disaster.
+Or, even worse, it could cost you your entire security deposit.
+And that's on top of the potentially broken new television that's lying in pieces on the floor.
+We have a feeling that you're not alone in your fears and apprehension with this particular project, though.

 If you’re trying to navigate the complicated—and okay, anxiety-inducing—world of mounting a television, here are five questions to ask before you start this project.